xMcacutt/Ty1AP-Client/README.md

 - Talisman is obtained

-- Thunder egg count for that hub is greater than 17 (may need adjusting)
+- Thunder egg count for that hub is greater than the count set by "theggGating"

 - Return to Rainbow Cliffs